All of Workable's native cognitive ability assessments are "adaptive".

 This means that when a candidate starts an assessment, they will be presented with questions based on their responses, and the following questions will either be more or less difficult.
 The difficulty of the test adapts to the ability of the candidate.

 The adaptive methodology allows us to detect the candidate’s ability with accuracy, as well as minimize the time the candidate has to spend taking the test.

 Instead, a "T-score" is used to present results, which measures the candidate’s competency for the assessment type.
 The T-score is the best way to pinpoint a candidate's ability.
-Candidates are compared against the average performance of all candidates globally that have taken the same type of test.
-A score above 50 indicates above average performance.
+Candidates are compared against the average performance of all candidates globally who have taken the same type of test.
+A score above 50 indicates above-average performance.